Sofia the First: Plot

 A young girl named Sofia and her widowed mother, Miranda, have lived a peasant life in the kingdom of Enchancia.
-One day, the widowed King Roland of Enchancia and Miranda fall in love and get married.
+One day, the widowed King Roland of Enchancia and Miranda fell in love and got married.
 As she eases into her new role as a princess, Sofia goes on numerous adventures.
-She also bonds with her new family, including her step-siblings Amber and James, and settles into her new royal school, where Flora, Fauna and Merryweather from Sleeping Beauty are headmistresses.
+She also bonds with her new family, including her twin step-siblings Amber and James, and settles into her new royal school, where Flora, Fauna and Merryweather from Sleeping Beauty are headmistresses.

-Roland gives Sofia an amulet, which blesses her for good deeds and curses her for wrongdoings.
+Roland gives Sofia a powerful artifact called the Amulet of Avalor, which blesses her for good deeds and curses her for wrongdoings.
 She becomes friends with rabbit Clover and birds Mia and Robin after the amulet gives her the ability to communicate with animals.
 The amulet also links "all the princesses there ever were", calling them to help each other when one is in need.
 Cedric, the royal sorcerer, regularly attempts to steal Sofia's amulet, knowing of its abilities.
 Cedric plans to use the power of the amulet to overthrow the royal family and take over the kingdom of Enchancia.
 As he grows closer to Sofia, however, he becomes doubtful about stealing the amulet, and eventually reveals his intentions and apologizes for his actions.

 In the third season, Sofia's Aunt Tilly gives her a special book that guides her to a secret library hidden in the castle.
 The library is filled with hundreds of unfinished books; Sofia is responsible for giving each story a happy ending.
 In the fourth season, a book leads her to the Mystic Isles, a land above the clouds where all magic originates.
 She saves the Isles from the evil crystal master Prisma and begins training to become the Protector of the Ever Realm.
 Prisma discovers evil sorceress Vor and frees her using the "Wicked Nine", in spite of Sofia and the other protectors' efforts to stop her.
 In the series finale, Sofia defeats Vor and officially becomes the Protector of the Ever Realm.